A how-to for mornings:

-1) theSkimm: Get your weekday news in style. theSkimm condenses the most important news of the morning into pithy summaries and insightful commentary, even making political debates fun with specially made drinking games.
+- theSkimm: Get your weekday news in style. theSkimm condenses the most important news of the past day into pithy summaries and insightful commentary, even making political debates fun with specially made drinking games.
 It’s kind of like getting the news from your witty best friend every morning.
-Calling all girl bosses.
-(Sign up here.)
+Sign up here.

-2) Mashable: Personalized to your reading habits, the Mashable newsletter will send you the top stories, along with articles it thinks you will be interested in.
-Additionally, Mashable has a Velocity Alert system that will send you articles that are in the process of going viral.
-The Mashable App provides easy access and easy reading for those morning commutes – just don’t be the one driving.
-(Sign up here.)
+- Mashable: Personalized to your reading habits, the Mashable newsletter will send you the top stories, along with articles you might be interested in.
+Additionally, Mashable has a Velocity Alert system that will send you articles that are in the process of going viral, keeping you one step ahead of the game.
+Make an account here.

-3) The Li.st: This e-newsletter comes three times a week and is all things girl boss.
-Created by veteran journalists Rachel Sklar and Glynnis MacNicol, The Li.st highlights the great things that are being done and made by women today.
+- The Li.st: This e-newsletter comes three times a week and is all things girl boss.
+Created by veteran journalists Rachel Sklar and Glynnis MacNicol, The Li.st highlights the great things being done and made by women today.
 It’s their promise that the e-newsletter is “100% dude-safe… just not 100% dude-centric.”
-So your boyfriend might consider skipping this one.
-(Sign up here.)
+So tell bae that he might want to consider skipping this one.
+You can sign up here.

-4) Need2Know: Similar to theSkimm, Need2Know provides summaries of the days top news stories laced with pop-culture references.
-Quick to make you laugh, Need2Know gives you a great mix of breaking news, politics, sports, business, media and entertainment.
-With the added bonus of one hilarious tweet per day.
-(Sign up here.)
+- Need2Know: Similar to theSkimm, Need2Know provides summaries of the day’s top news stories laced with pop culture references.
+Quick to make you laugh, Need2Know gives you a great mix of breaking news, politics, sports, business, media, and entertainment – with the added bonus of one hilarious tweet per day.
+Sign up here.

-5) The Daily Beast Cheat Sheet: Think of this as the Spark Notes version of Wall Street Journal, USA Today, The Associated Press and Reuters all in one.
-This e-newsletter comes twice a day (mornings and afternoons) and offers up the days top stories, providing a summary, photo and link to each original article.
-(Sign up here.)
+- The Daily Beast Cheat Sheet: Think of this as the Spark Notes version of Wall Street Journal, USA Today, The Associated Press and Reuters all in one.
+This e-newsletter comes twice a day (morning and afternoon) and offers up the top stories, providing a summary, photo, and link to each original article.
+Sign up here.

-With any luck, you’ll end up signing up for one of these great news sources.
+With any luck, you’ll end up signing up for one of these great news sources to keep that extra tucked-in time in the mornings and read your news on the go.
 Or if you’re like me, you’ll sign up for all of them and get overwhelmed by the tiny red email notifications.
-Same difference.
+Same difference, right?